JakobBergG/Dataproject_GBM/README.md

 This is important as being able to predict if a recurrent tumor is distant or not, may allow treatment during radiotherapy to focus on a concentrated area around the removed tumor in the case of only local recurrence, or a broader radiation area in the case of a distant recurrence.

-The prediction will be made by extracting textural, shape-based, and statistical features about the ring (sphere) around the gross tumor volume (GTV, i.e. the tumor) in the MR scan made during planning of radiotherapy.
+The prediction will be made by extracting textural, shape-based, and statistical features about the ring (sphere) around the gross tumor volume (GTV, i.e. the tumor) in the MR scan made during the planning of radiotherapy.
 The features are then used to fit a logistic regression model and also used to train an AdaBoost classifier.

 **Process:**